Britain thanks Steven Mnuchin for boosting the pound

-What should Britain's finance minister say to someone whose just boosted the pound?
+What should Britain's finance minister say to someone who's just boosted the pound?
 Thank you, of course.

 U.K. Treasury chief Philip Hammond defused an awkward moment at the World Economic Forum on Thursday with a joke, publicly thanking his American counterpart for comments that sent the pound to its highest level against the U.S. dollar since June 2016.